Walter Reed Middle School

-Walter Reed Middle School is located in the Studio City neighborhood of Los Angeles, California, USA.
-Originally called North Hollywood Junior High School, the school was later renamed in honor of U.S. Army Major Walter Reed.
+Walter Reed Middle School is in the Studio City neighborhood of Los Angeles, California, USA.
+Originally called North Hollywood Junior High School, it was renamed in honor of U.S. Army Major Walter Reed.

 The school is a part of Local District North East of the Los Angeles Unified School District and feeds into North Hollywood High School.
-Several areas, including parts of North Hollywood, Valley Village, Studio City and Woodbridge Park, are zoned to Reed.
+Several areas, including parts of North Hollywood, Valley Village, Studio City and Woodbridge Park are zoned to it.

 History

-In 2017 the school received budget cuts since the percentage of non-Hispanic/Latino white students reached 30%; this occurred because of a state law established in the 1970s stating that schools with populations of white students below 30% get extra funding.
+In 2017, the school received budget cuts since the percentage of non-Hispanic/Latino white students reached 30%; this occurred because of a state law established in the 1970s stating that schools with populations of white students below 30% get extra funding.

 Academies and electives

-The school offers a variety of special academic programs: the Individualized Honors Program (IHP), the School for Advanced Studies (SAS), the Humanities Academy, the Media Arts and Technology Academy, the S.T.E.A.M.
+The school offers a variety of special academic programs: the Individualized Honors Program (IHP), the Humanities Academy, the Media Arts and Technology Academy, the S.T.E.A.M.
 Academy, the Environmental Sciences Academy, and the Global Leadership Academy.
 IHP was described by Time magazine as "perhaps the most successful junior-high curriculum in the U.S.".
 Founded in 1971 by William Fitz-Gibbon, the IHP's purpose is to serve the needs of highly gifted children.
 IHP students are usually one or two levels above average grade math classes.
 There is also an Honors program for every academy for Gifted and Talented children, which is one year above the regular curriculum (on average).
 Each academy brings something different, and specializes it’s learning to the way their students enjoy the most.
 Despite the disproportionate amount of IHP information, the Walter Reed Middle School website includes information about every academy.
 When selecting an academy, take time to make your decision, but you can also transfer academies at the end of each semester if you change your mind.